Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How does the IRS choose the tax deadline?

 If any tax deadline falls on a weekend or federal holiday, it’s automatically bumped up to the next business day.
-For example, April 15, 2023 falls on a Saturday, and Emancipation Day falls on the following Monday, April 17th, so the deadline is Tuesday, April 18th, 2023.
+For example, April 15, 2023, landed on a Saturday, and Emancipation Day landed on the following Monday, April 17th, so the deadline for 2023 was Tuesday, April 18th.

 How do I calculate my quarterly estimated payments?